 Microservices are small pieces of an application that, when combined, create an entire system.
 By implementing microservice architecture, developers and tech teams can break down the complex code into small pieces for easier management.

 Infrastructure as Code (IaC) is a trend that allows you to design and implement infrastructure needs through code.
-This new system removes the need for IT professionals to manually configure servers, install software packages, or manage operating systems remotely, which would require hours of manual labour.
+This new system removes the need for IT professionals to manually configure servers, install software packages, or manage operating systems remotely, which would require hours of manual labor.